 A great feature is our test mode, which allows you to play Red, Green, Blue, White dimming and Snake effect on all 4096 LEDs.
 It’s perfect to test if all your LED pixels are working correctly.
 You can run test with hardware buttons on your LED controller or with your web browser through Web configuration tool.

-Frame sending – in case LSS software is connected and LED controller is sending the signal to LED pixels
+Software connected – in case LSS software is connected ( ready to send data to LED controller)

 DMX signal detected – fast flashes in case DMX signal is detected.